- Hide menu

 The sculptures are designed in consultation with virologists from the University of Bristol, using a combination of different scientific photographs and models.
 They are made in collaboration with glassblowers Kim George, Brian Jones and Norman Veitch.

-Jerram’s glass artworks are for sale to private collectors and public museums.
+Jerram’s Glass Microbiology artworks are available for sale to private collectors and public museums.
 Artworks are signed and dated, limited editions of just 5.
-As such, new works can sell out quickly.

 A Sense of Scale